Skip to main content

 My treatment journey has been slow.
 I was coached unofficially by my ever-patient significant other.
 I saw a therapist.
 I started a medication and then another and then another until we found the right one.
 I clawed my way out of a depression.
 I built routines one brick at a time.
 It’s been a journey that’s so much “more” than I could ever put into words.
 Unexpected, difficult, glorious, adventurous.

-Along the way, I found a version of myself that is truly myself, and I know that she’s not done growing yet.
+Along the way, I found a version of myself that is truly me, and I know that she’s not done growing yet.
+This past year, I added coaching fundamentals and mental health first aid training to my 16 years of experience in nursing with even more learning to come.
 I love the journey, I know you will too, and I’m here as a coach to walk it with you.

 #latediagnosis #inattentiveADHD #ADHDwomen #anxiety #depression